 Installing from a generic binary package in

-Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries” for more information.
+.tar.gzformat.
+For details, see Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.

 Extracting and compiling MySQL from a source distribution.
-For detailed instructions, see Section 2.9, “Installing MySQL from Source”.
+For details, see Section 2.9, “Installing MySQL from Source”.

 Installing using a precompiled RPM package.
-For more information, see Section 2.5.1, “Installing MySQL on Linux Using RPM Packages”.
+For details, see Section 2.5.1, “Installing MySQL on Linux Using RPM Packages”.

 Installing using a precompiled Debian package.
-For more information, see Section 2.5.2, “Installing MySQL on Linux Using Debian Packages”.
+For details, see Section 2.5.2, “Installing MySQL on Linux Using Debian Packages”.

 Installing using Oracle's Unbreakable Linux Network (ULN).
-For more information, see Section 2.6, “Installing MySQL Using Unbreakable Linux Network (ULN)”.
+For details, see Section 2.6, “Installing MySQL Using Unbreakable Linux Network (ULN)”.

 For many Linux installations, you will want to set up MySQL to be